 Gangaramaya temple, Sri Lanka

-Sunday morning in Colombo was a relaxing experience but otherwise the city is crowded, noisy and chaotic which we saw later, on the way back to the airport.
+Sunday morning in Colombo was a relaxing experience but at most other times the city is crowded, noisy and chaotic.
 A lot of traffic and people rushing in all directions, markets, bazaars, trains, buses and tuk tuks packed with people.

 Colombo is a mixture of cultures and building styles.
 First came the Muslims that built their trading port in Colombo, conveniently located along their east-west trading route, then came the Portuguese that added a fort and later on the British added a harbor.
 The Colmobo of today is the commercial capital of Sri Lanka and the political capital is the pretty unknown Sri Jayawardenepura Kotte located east of Colombo.

-But what else is there for a tourist in Colombo?
+But what else is there to see in Colombo?
 There is the huge Viharamaha Devi Park with a shining Buddha statue:

 Viharamaha Devi Park Buddha statue